 All those listed in the IAM Patent 1000 are included because we received substantial positive feedback about them from multiple sources.
-We do not claim that we have managed to find every top name in every jurisdiction covered; but we are confident that we have included the vast majority, and that everybody who is listed fully merits their inclusion.
-A detailed methodology which explains the research process, as well as how our researchers decided who should finally be listed, can be found here.
+We do not claim that we have managed to find every top name in every jurisdiction covered; but we are confident that we have included the vast majority, and that everybody who is listed fully deserves the recognition.
+For a detailed methodology that explains the research process, as well as how the research team decides who should finally be listed, please click here.

-In addition to the listings and editorial, you will find further biographical information on some of the individuals featured at the end of each country section, and on some of the selected firms at the end of each regional chapter.
-All those who were selected for inclusion in the IAM Patent 1000 were offered the opportunity to publish this information for a fee – some decided that they wished to, while others declined.
-Inclusion in the editorial is in no way linked to this: the research was conducted entirely independent of any commercial considerations.
+In addition to the listings and editorial, there is further biographical information on some of the individuals featured at the end of each country section, and on some of the selected firms at the end of each regional chapter.
+All those selected for inclusion in the IAM Patent 1000 are offered the opportunity to publish this information for a fee – some opt to do so, while others do not.
+Either way, it has no effect on listing or ranking decisions.
+The research was conducted entirely independently of any commercial considerations.